 304 Fundamentals of Digital Systems.
 S. An introduction to the fundamental principles of logic design in digital systems.
-Topics include: Boolean algebra, analysis and synthesis of combinational and sequential networks, register transfer language, micro-operational description and applications to computer design, computer organization and programming, and an introduction to microprocessors.
-Laboratory work will include logic design, programming, and interfacing of a micro-computer as an example of a complete digital system.
-Prerequisites: 204 and Computer Science 141.
-Mr. S. Vander Leest.
+Topics include: Boolean algebra, analysis and synthesis of combinational and sequential networks, register transfer language, micro-operational description and applications to computer design, computer organization and assembly language programming, and asynchronous logic.
+The student is introduced to digital logic families, including TTL, CMOS,. and ECL logic.
+Laboratory work will include logic design and assembly language programming.
+Prerequisites: 204, 284, and Computer Science 141.
+Staff.